stelligent/dromedary-serverless/README.md

 # Development
 To do local development of the CFN or Gulp tasks, you'll want to link in the submodules with `npm run-script submodules`

+To publish your app template changes, run `gulp app:cfn:publish`.
+You will likely want to choose a different bucket to publish the templates and lambda code to via the `--templateBucket` argument.
+Be sure to then reference that same bucket name in your gulpfile.js for `cfnBucket`.

+To publish your pipeline template/lambda changes, run `gulp pipeline:cfn:publish`.
+You will likely want to choose a different bucket to publish the templates and lambda code to via the `--templateBucket` argument.
+Be sure to then reference that same bucket name when you `pipeline:up`.

 # Todo
 * Tighten up IAM policies in CFN
 * Production deployment in pipeline